mjw56/intro-to-react/topics/what-makes-react-special/PITCHME.md

 ### React is only the view layer

-- React components are just functions that accept input and return UI output (JSX is sugar on top of JavaScript functions to make them look like HTML)
+- React components are just functions that accept input and return UI output (JSX is sugar) |
-- React components can internally have their own state, but it's opt-in for every component
+- React components can internally have their own state (opt-in) |

 +++